juspay/hyperswitch-docs/features/payment-flows-and-management/payouts/payout-link.md

 <summary>How long is the Payout link valid for?</summary>

 The payout link is valid for 15 minutes by default.
-However you can increase the validity to upto 3 months (7890000) by passing the time in seconds in `session_expiry` in the create payout link call
+However you can increase the validity to upto 3 months (7890000) by passing the time in seconds in `session_expiry` in the create payout link call.

 </details>